 After their independent ventures, they joined together once again to collaborate in Cab Prefab, their prefab business.
 Working together is what they are drawn to.
 Andrew with his technical mind, and Gayle with her create spirit, strengthen each other in business and in life.
 Andrew and Gayle, being the flexible innovators and adaptors that they are, decided to transition to a new undertaking, returning to their storied roots in metal, and a container business was born.

 The Humble Box

-Today Little River Box Company creates transformable spaces giving another life to these containers by repurposing them into short term and permanent installations.
+Since its invention in the 1950's, the shipping container has reshaped manufacturing.
+It slashed transportation costs, making global trade possible and interconnecting the world's economy.
+Today, we at Little River Box Company create transformable spaces, giving another life to these containers by repurposing them into short-term and permanent installations.

-We create micro boutiques, pop up bars, kiosks, kitchens, event spaces, restaurants, bathrooms and flex spaces and offer them for sale or lease.
+We create homes, micro boutiques, pop-up bars, kiosks, kitchens, event spaces, restaurants, bathrooms, and flex spaces.
 These units can be built to suit for a specific brand and design of our client's choice.
-LRBC also offers a bold, honest and industrial aesthetics ready to go.
-Our greater vision is to create environments that activate communities by creating places of commerce in a quick and effective way.
-Our products support entrepreneurs because they require less upfront capital and less risk than a brick and mortar business.
-They are also flexible to configure and easy to relocate and that attribute gives business owners "Location independence" in an ever changing urban landscape.
+LRBC offers bold, honest and industrial aesthetics ready to go.
+Our greater vision is to create environments that activate communities by building places of commerce in a quick and effective way.
+Our products support entrepreneurs because they require less upfront capital and less risk than a brick-and-mortar business.
+They are also flexible to configure and easy to relocate, giving business owners "location independence" in an ever changing urban landscape.

-What if the "shipping container" that started globalization goes full circle and plays an important part in creating commerce in communities and local entrepreneurial eco system that create new jobs and businesses in an enterprising and innovative way?
+We think that the same shipping container that aided globalization can continue in the tradition of innovation and exchange.
+We see our containers playing an important part in creating commerce in communities and the local entrepreneurial ecosystem, creating new jobs and businesses in an enterprising and original way.